IBM-Cloud/vnf-samples/multi_nic_catalog_img_vsi_sample/README.md

 ## Instance Creation using Catalog image

+**NOTE:** The multi nic support is not available in cloud.ibm.com

-This directory contains the sample terraform code to create a VNF Instance with single network interface using catalog image id input by user.
+This directory contains the sample terraform code to create a VNF Instance with single network interface using catalog image name input by user.

 # Ubuntu Linux Virtual Server for Virtual Private Cloud using Catalog Image